 The NRA process has called attention to various risks that subsequently became major issues for Irish society, including Brexit, risks around housing supply and pandemics.

 While not intended to replicate or displace the detailed risk management processes that are conducted within government departments and agencies, the NRA process aims to provide a systematic overview of strategic risks that can form an important and inclusive part of the overall process of risk management.

-Copies of NRA reports from 2017 to 2019 can be viewed by clicking on this link.
+Copies of previous NRA reports for 2017 to 2019 can be viewed here.